 Subject to your instructions, we will try to resolve any issues by negotiation – without the need of expensive litigation.
 However, when there is no option but to go to Court, our experienced team can also fight your corner there.

-Our team can help you with a full range of boundary disputes issues including:
+Our team can help you with a full range of boundary and other land title disputes including:

 - Fence disputes – Click here to find out more about fence boundary disputes